teslamotors/fleet-telemetry/README.md

 ```
 Example: [server_config.json](./examples/server_config.json)

 5. Deploy and run the server.
+Get the latest docker image information from [docker hub](https://hub.docker.com/r/tesla/fleet-telemetry/tags).
 This can be run as a binary via `./fleet-telemetry -config=/etc/fleet-telemetry/config.json` directly on a server, or as a kubernetes deployment.
 Example snippet:
 ```yaml
 ---
 apiVersion: apps/v1